ishaniroy1/ai-interview-prep/README.md

 ## Project Overview

-AI Interview Prep is a comprehensive web-based platform that helps job seekers prepare for technical interviews across multiple roles.
-The platform uses OpenAI's GPT-3.5-turbo model to generate realistic, role-specific interview questions and provide intelligent feedback on user responses.
-Users can create personalized interview sessions, practice with questions tailored to their target job role and difficulty level, and receive AI-powered feedback to improve their interview performance.
-Whether you're preparing for a Frontend Developer, Backend Developer, Data Scientist, or Product Manager role, this platform adapts to your needs and provides a simulated interview experience.
+AI Interview Prep is a web-based interview prep platform that helps job seekers prepare tech interviews in multiple roles.
+We integrated OpenAI's API to generate realistic interview questions and provide AI feedback on a user's responses.
+Users can create personalized interview sessions and practice with questions tailored to their target job role and difficulty level.
+No matter your role or skill level, this platform provides a simulated interview experience.

 ---

+## Target Audience
+Primarily college-aged students with little to no interview experience.
+However, this tool is accessible to all job seekers as it can be tailored for different roles and skill levels.

+---

 ## Features

+- **Role-specific options**: Select from 10+ tech roles
-- **Role-Specific Interview Sessions**: Create practice sessions for 10+ job roles including Frontend Developer, Backend Developer, Full-Stack Developer, UX/UI Designer, Product Manager, Data Scientist, Data Engineer, DevOps Engineer, QA Engineer, and Mobile App Developer
+    - Frontend Developer, Backend Developer, Full-Stack Developer, UX/UI Designer, Product Manager, Data Scientist, Data Engineer, DevOps Engineer, QA Engineer, and Mobile App Developer
-- **AI-Powered Question Generation**: Uses OpenAI API to generate realistic, contextual interview questions based on job role, difficulty level, and session duration
+- **AI integration**: Uses OpenAI API to generate realistic interview questions based on role, difficulty level, and session duration
-- **Intelligent Feedback System**: Get detailed AI-generated feedback on your answers with constructive suggestions for improvement
+- Get detailed feedback on your answers with suggestions for improvement
-- **Difficulty Levels**: Practice with Beginner, Intermediate, or Advanced difficulty questions to match your skill level
+- **Accessible for all skill levels**: Practice with beginner, intermediate, or Advanced difficulty questions to match your skill level
-- **Session Management**: Create, edit, update, and delete interview practice sessions with auto-generated descriptions for each role
-- **Progress Tracking**: Track your interview sessions with creation timestamps and session metadata
-- **User Authentication**: Secure JWT-based authentication system with user registration and login
-- **Responsive Design**: Clean, modern UI built with Tailwind CSS and sharp-cornered components for a professional appearance
-- **Real-time Question Handling**: Skip questions, submit answers, and get immediate feedback within a single session
+- **Flexibility**: Skip questions, submit answers, and get immediate feedback within a single session
-- **Session Dashboard**: View all your practice sessions in one place with filtering and search capabilities
+- **User authentication**: Secure JWT-based authentication system with user registration and login
+- **Dashboard**: View, filter, and manage interview practice sessions on your Dashboard

 ---

 ## Tech Stack

-### Frontend
-- **React 18** - Modern UI library with hooks and functional components
-- **TypeScript** - Type-safe JavaScript for better code quality
-- **Vite** - Fast, next-generation build tool and dev server
-- **Tailwind CSS** - Utility-first CSS framework for responsive design
-- **React Router** - Client-side routing for SPA navigation
-- **React Hook Form** - Efficient form state management
-- **Zod** - TypeScript-first schema validation library
-- **Lucide React** - Beautiful, consistent SVG icon library
-- **React Toastify** - Toast notifications for user feedback
-- **Axios** - HTTP client for API requests
-- **date-fns** - Modern date utility library

-### Backend
-- **Node.js** - JavaScript runtime environment
-- **Express.js** - Lightweight and flexible web framework
-- **MongoDB** - NoSQL database for flexible data storage
-- **Mongoose** - ODM for MongoDB with schema validation
-- **OpenAI SDK** - Integration with OpenAI's GPT-3.5-turbo API
-- **JWT (jsonwebtoken)** - Token-based authentication
-- **bcrypt** - Secure password hashing
-- **dotenv** - Environment variable management

-### Database
-- **MongoDB** - Cloud-hosted or local MongoDB instance for data persistence
+**Frontend**: React, TypeScript, Vite, Tailwind CSS

+**Backend**: Node.js, Express.js, MongoDB, OpenAI API

 ---